SergioRt1/INTRODUCTION-TO-COMPLEX-SYSTEMS/README.md

 #### API Spark

-  You can use the API via cURL, the valid urls are
+  You can use the [API in Heroku](https://statistic-calculator.herokuapp.com) or run it local, the valid urls are:
   ```
   /api/calculate
   /api/calculate/mean